-Charles Kadushin, Ph.D. is Professor Emeritus Sociology, Graduate Center, CUNY; Distinguished Scholar, Cohen Center for Modern Jewish Studies and Visiting Research Professor, Department of Sociology, Brandeis University.
-He has also taught at Columbia University in the Sociology and Social Psychology Departments and at Yale University in the School of Management and in Graduate Sociology.
-Kadushin received his Ph.D. in sociology at Columbia University and his AB at Columbia College.
+Charles Kadushin, PhD is Professor Emeritus Sociology, Graduate Center, CUNY; Distinguished Scholar, Cohen Center for Modern Jewish Studies and Visiting Research Professor, Department of Sociology, Brandeis University.
+He is the recipient of the 2009 Marshall Sklare Award.He has taught at Columbia University in the Sociology and Social Psychology Departments and at Yale University in the School of Management and in Graduate Sociology.
+Kadushin received his PhD in Sociology at Columbia University and his AB at Columbia College.
 He is one of the founders of the social network field.
-Kadushin is the author of five books including: The American Intellectual Elite, Boston: Little Brown, 1974, (republished by Transaction Press with a new introduction in January, 2006), and numerous journal articles.
+Author of five books including, Understanding Social Networks: An Introduction to Social Network Concepts, Theories and Findings (2011, Oxford University Press), The American Intellectual Elite (1974, Little Brown, republished by Transaction Press with a new introduction in January 2006), and numerous journal articles.

-Shahar Hecht, M.A. is a research associate at the Cohen Center.
+Shahar Hecht, MA is a research associate at the Cohen Center.
 She received a joint BA in Psychology and Business Administration from the Hebrew University of Jerusalem, where she also received an MA in Criminology.
 At the Cohen Center, she is the project manager for all studies related to Taglit-Birthright Israel.
 She oversees data collection and data analysis for Taglit-Birthright Israel evaluations and the study of Birthright Israel alumni in communities across the United States.
 She has worked on the evaluation of Birthright Israel international programs and on a study of Israelis who participate in Birthright Israel.
 In addition to Birthright Israel projects, Hecht has contributed to numerous other studies, including a study of Jewish young adults on college campuses and an evaluation of the needs of Nazi victims.